mauritssilvis/darts/cli/README.md

-# darts > CLI
+# CLIs

 > Command-line interfaces for the `darts` toolbox

 ## Introduction

-This part of the [darts](https://github.com/mauritssilvis/darts) project provides command-line interfaces (CLIs) for `darts`, a computational toolbox aimed at the game of darts
+This part of the [darts](https://github.com/mauritssilvis/darts) project provides command-line interfaces (CLIs) for `darts`, a computational toolbox aimed at the game of darts.

 ## Overview

-Currently, CLIs are available in the following languages:
+Currently, command-line interfaces are available in the following languages:

 - [Java](java-darts-cli)